 Appropriate bus behavior is very important as misbehavior may jeopardize the safety and well-being of all students riding the bus, as well as other vehicles who share the road.
-Appropriate bus behavior is very important as misbehavior may jeopardize the safety and well-being of all students riding the bus, as well as other vehicles who share the road.

 Students are expected to follow all school rules when riding the school bus.
 A student may be suspended from riding the bus for up to 10 consecutive school days for engaging in gross disobedience or misconduct, including but not limited to, the following: